HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+# Day 51: June 10, 2020

+**Today's Progress**:  Working on Flask Portfolio App.

+**Thoughts:** Realizing that the Flask template rules are pretty interesting, the behavior is not exactly as expected.
+I'm considering writing up a blog post about troubleshooting with Flask templates.
+The beauty of making  mistakes, frustrating as they may be, is gaining more in depth knowledge of code.

+**Link(s) to work:**  [Flask Portfolio Website](https://github.com/HajaSChilds/thisdevlovestech)

 # Day 50: June 9, 2020

 **Today's Progress**:  More React,  state, props conditional rendering hamburger menus.